-The Meehan School of Business requires that students purchase a Windows PC laptop, and not an Apple.
+The Meehan School of Business requires that students have a Windows PC laptop, and not an Apple.
 There are several software applications in various courses that will only run on a computer running Windows.
-Therefore, to set our students up to be successful in their classes, the School requires that all business students purchase a Windows PC laptop.
+Therefore, to set our students up to be successful in their classes, the School requires that all business students have a Windows PC laptop.

 Purchasing Guidelines

-The guidelines below will assist in purchasing a laptop that will serve students well throughout their four years at the college.
-While the brand name of the laptop is not of great importance, we have found that laptops from HP, Lenovo and Dell provide the best value for money, and come with all the features students will need.
-No matter which laptop you purchase, we strongly recommend that you purchase an extended warranty with accidental damage protection.
+While the brand of the laptop is not critical, we’ve found that models from HP, Lenovo and Dell typically offer the best value and come with the necessary features.
+Whatever laptop you choose, we strongly recommend purchasing an extended warranty that includes accidental damage protection.

 • Memory (RAM): 16 GB